KenHoffman95/Mod-5-Capstone-Project/README.md

 * Voting Classifier
 * XGBoost

 My best model was XGBoost which had an F1 (weighted) score of .872 and an Accuracy score of .881.
-These scores were significantly higher than the scores I got for the other models.
+These scores were significantly higher than the scores I got with the other models.